chromium/chromium/docs/accessibility/overview.md

 and if you call IAccessible::get_accName, it returns "How old are you?".
 Other methods let you walk the tree.

+The Linux accessibility API, (ATK)[https://gnome.pages.gitlab.gnome.org/atk/], is similar to (IAccessible2)[https://wiki.linuxfoundation.org/accessibility/iaccessible2/start], aka IA2.
+Historical note: IA2 was developed to extend MSAA/IAccessible to add richer document support, in a way that was harmonious with ATK, in order to simplify implementing them both within the same product.
+Both APIs are maintained by the Linux Foundation.

 On macOS, the root node implements the NSAccessibility protocol and if you call [NSAccessibility accessibilityRole], it returns @"AXWebArea", and if you call [NSAccessibility accessibilityLabel], it returns "How old are you?".

-The Linux accessibility API, ATK, is more similar to the Windows APIs;
-they were developed together.
-(Chrome's support for desktop Linux accessibility is unfinished.)

 The Android accessibility API is of course based on Java.
 The main data structure is AccessibilityNodeInfo.
 It doesn't have a role, but